Transition Services for Youth (14-25)

 Meet Our Transition Specialist

 Heather Withrow (aka Hex) joined the Texas Deafblind Project in 2023 with already a long history of focus on deafblind education.
-A graduate of Gallaudet University in Washington, DC with a BA in graphic design, she has a certificate in deafblind education from Texas Tech, and a Masters degree in Special Education and is a certified orientation and mobility specialist.
+A graduate of Gallaudet University in Washington, DC with a BA in graphic design, she also has a Masters degree in Special Education and a graduate certificate in deafblind education, both from Texas Tech.
+Heather is a certified orientation and mobility specialist.
 She is also the mother of three children, one is a Deaf adult, one is a CODA* (hearing Child of Deaf Adults) teenager, and one is a DeafBlind teenager.”
-Heather and her husband are both Deaf.
 Her personal and professional experiences brings a rich perspective to issues individuals who are deafblind face in transitioning to adult life.

 Heather has maintained a wonderful blog, A Mom’s Musings, has many published articles, and has presented on a wide range of topics in Texas and the United States.
 Heather is also very involved in a number of family and professional organizations including Deaf-Blind Multihandicapped Association of Texas and the National Family Association of Deaf-Blind.